 What is a communal study group?

 Learning in a communal study group is goal-oriented and develops the future activities of the group.
 Most importantly, you will acquire skills and knowledge that are new to you.
-The activity is communal when all group members take responsibility and work together towards mutual goals.
+The activity is communal when all group members take responsibility and work together towards a mutual goal.

 What can we get the support for?